nathankot/mjolnir.tiling/README.md

 ## Contributors

+This is a port of [nathankot's](https://github.com/nathankot) [mjolnir.tiling][mjolnir.tiling].

+I replaced
+references to mjolnir extensions (e.g., `mjolnir.window`) with references to the corresponding hammerspoon extensions (e.g., `hs.window`).
+I rewrote function calls in camelCase where necessary.
+I renamed `tiling.lua` to `init.lua`.
+It seems to work.

+Nathan lists, as contributors to mjolnir.tiling,

 * [csaunders](https://github.com/csaunders)
 * [acmcelwee](https://github.com/acmcelwee)
 * [iveney](https://github.com/iveney)
 * [mavant](https://github.com/mavant)
 * [OrBaruk](https://github.com/OrBaruk)

-Thanks <3

-This is a port of [mjolnir.tiling][mjolnir.tiling] for use with [hammerspoon][hammerspoon].
-When I say that this is a port, I mean something quite minimal.
-I replaced references to mjolnir extensions (e.g., `mjolnir.window`) with references to the corresponding hammerspoon extensions (e.g., `hs.window`).
-I rewrote function calls in camelCase where necessary.
-I renamed `tiling.lua` to `init.lua`.
-It seems to work.
+Thanks to Nathan and all these contributors for making mjolnir.tiling, and making it so easy to port over to hammerspoon!

 ## To-do